 If you start with reading music alone, you’ll quit as soon as humanly possible because one crucial thing is missing from this old-school regimen: enjoyment.

 Reading Music Is Very Confusing

 Reading music is one of the most complex things a human brain can do.
-If you expect to wring anything resembling fun out the beginning stages of learning the piano, you’ll devise a different route for yourself.
-By hook or by crook, by number, by color by ear by eye, learn a piece of music at the piano, not from sheet music.
-That’s how almost all the successful piano hobbyists I have launched have gotten their start.
+If you expect to wring anything resembling fun out the beginning stages of learning the piano, you’ll devise a different route for yourself or your student.

 Become Fascinated With The Keyboard